-Have you ever thought “my kid couldn’t possibly do that” just to find out that he can and he did?
-Sometimes kids do, well, bad things.
-Sometimes they’re difficult.
-But your kid’s behavior is neither driven by “badness” nor is it a sign of bad parenting.
-Rather, it’s a sign that you’re not speaking the same language.
-Here are a few tips to help you hit it off.
+Raising kids can be a difficult challenge especially when kids behave “badly.”
+However, your kid’s behavior is neither driven by “badness” nor is it a sign of your inability to be a good parent.
+Rather, when your kid constantly “behaves badly”, it is a sign that you are not speaking the same language.
+Below are a few tips to help you and your kid hit it off.

 1 | Get on the same wavelength

-You know how sometimes you’ll say something totally innocent and someone else will take your remarks as a personal attack?
-Well, sometimes it happens even with our own kids.
-Despite speaking a common language, family members may have different interpretations of family dynamics and behavior.
+You know how sometimes you’ll say something completely innocent and someone else will think you’re making a personal attack?
+Well, sometimes the same thing happens even with our own kids.
+Speaking a common language does not mean that all family members interpret family dynamics and behavior in the same way.

-In other words, families in which members are not the same wavelength have higher levels of tension because of the different ways in which they interpret the same thing.
+In other words, when family members are not on the same wavelength, it is more likely for them to experience higher levels of tension because they may interpret the same thing in different ways.
 What you perceive as concern, your kid may define as intrusiveness.
-Being on the same wavelength means making sure your kids understand why you do the things you do, but it also means being able to understand why they act like they do.
-It also means being clear about your expectations.
+Being on the same wavelength means making sure your kids understand why you act like you do, but it also means being able to understand why they act like they do.
+It also means having clear expectations.

 Being on the same wavelength means being receptive to your kid’s point of view even when it differs with your own, and being big enough to own even your smallest mistakes.

 Researchers from the University of Washington have found that tailoring parenting styles to kid’s personalities has a significant impact on behavior.